TudorL-CU/HIST1900_Memex/docs/Topic 1/Readings/Mike Caulfield- The Garden and the Stream.md

 - believes the way we collaborate on the web is out of balance
 	- says the predominant form of the social web(amalgam of twitter, instagram, facebook, etc.) is a poor model for learning
-	- get past the "web as conversation", focus on something more timeless and integrative
+	- get past the "web as conversation", focus on something more timeless and integrative This is the opposite of the web as we see it nowadays

 2. The garden and the stream